campudus/tableaux/GETTING_STARTED.md

 #### Examples

 For text there are three different column kinds. `text`, `shorttext`, and `richtext`.
-All three are syntactically the same but semantically different.
+All three are syntactically equal but semantically different.
 Frontend interfaces can use this information to display the text differently.

 * `shorttext` should only contain a word or a short sentence — but no line breaks
 * `text` is meant for texts without formatting